Raneesh02/design_patterns_july_25/README.md

 mvn clean test
 ```

-all the tests with @Test will run
+all the tests mentioned in pom.xml with tag: suiteXmlFile will run